 6. Be Short & Specific

 Short affirmations are easy to say, and have a far greater impact at a subconscious level than those that are long and wordy.
 Keeping them specific and to the point adds power as the idea is uncluttered by unnecessary elements.
 If need be, have two or three affirmations around the one topic.

 When it is appropriate you need to put in numbers e.g. exact weight you want to be, or the exact amount of money you are going to save.
 Or even the people that you see yourself being with e.g. "I am confident and self-assured whenever I am with Nancy".

-Now that you have written your affirmation the next step to manifesting what it is you want is the process of vividly visualizing yourself as if you have already having obtained your desired outcome.
+Now that you have written your affirmation, the next step, to manifesting what you want, is the process of vividly visualizing yourself -- as if you have attained your desired outcome.
 Because visualizing is so important I've dedicated an entire page to it - so slip on over there to read more about the power of visualization.

 I keep my affirmations on small cards in a small flip photo album (along with my goals and pictures of things I want to be, do, have).
 This goes with me everywhere.
 So at any time of the day I can flick through it and make sure my thinking and actions are on course.

 Affirmations do work, but they take time and belief in their power.
 If you are just repeating words then your subconscious will take a very long time to get the message.
 All the steps listed above are important, however using emotion and visualization are critical.

 Best time for doing your Affirming & Visualizing